Hurricane Marilyn: Impact

 Marilyn caused about $2.3 billion and 13 deaths throughout the United States Virgin Islands and Puerto Rico.
 The exact figure for damages in the U.S. Virgin Islands and Puerto Rico is not available, although the American Insurance Services Group set the combined damage at $875 million.
 Aside from high winds and seas, one possible explanation for the storm's heavy damage may have been complacency on the part of local island populations.
-Marilyn followed on the heels of Luis, a more powerful Category 4 hurricane initially predicted to pass very close to St. Thomas.
+Marilyn struck a mere 10-days after Luis, a more powerful Category 4 hurricane initially predicted to pass very close to St. Thomas.
 This prediction prompted locals to be particularly thorough in their pre-storm preparations; however, Luis passed further away from the island and caused relatively moderate damage.
 Virgin Islanders questioned the accuracy of the National Hurricane Center wind advisories, as Hurricane Marilyn caused significant damage for a mere "category 2" storm.
 Damage on St. Thomas was remiscent of the damage seen on St. Croix in 1989, when Hurricane Hugo, a category 4 storm, caused catastrophic damage.
 Because St. Thomas is a very hilly island, it is possible that sustained winds on exposed hills (some of which have elevations that are thousands of feet above sea level) were significantly stronger than the sea-level wind speed estimates given by the hurricane center in its main advisory.
 Residents also reported tornado vortices in certain neighborhoods.